Ra's al Ghul: Origin

 Batman: Birth of the Demon provides a rough figure of 500 years for Ra's al Ghul's age.
-Due to living so long, he is assumed to have lost track of how old he is.
+Due to living so long and being so old, he is assumed to have lost track of how old he is.
 Azrael #6 (July 1995; written by Dennis O'Neil) places Ra's age closer to 450 years.
-As he tells Jean Paul Valley, "I appear to be a vigorous fifty.
-I am actually a very vigorous four hundred and forty-eight...or is it four hundred and fifty-three?
+As he tells Jean-Paul Valley, "I appear to be a vigorous 50.
+I am actually a very vigorous 448...or is it 453?
 I lost count during the Black Plague.
 No matter".
 In Batman Annual #25 (published in 2006), Ra's al Ghul is described as a "700-Year Old International Terrorist".
-The 700 year plus mark is used again in Batman and Robin (vol. 2) #23.3 (2013), followed by Issue #30 of the same series where over a 1000-year time span is also described in Ra's' pursuit of Themyscira.
+The 700-year-plus mark is used again in Batman and Robin (vol. 2) #23.3 (2013), followed by Issue #30 of the same series where over a 1000-year time span is also described in Ra's' pursuit of Themyscira.

 Using the Lazarus Pits to extend his life, Ra's spends the next several centuries journeying the world.
 He fights in the French Revolution and the Napoleonic Wars and becomes a formidable warrior.
-As the world entered the modern age and industrialisation began to cover much of the Earth, Ra's grew to despise the humans who he believed were destroying the world's natural beauty, thus setting him on a path of eco-terrorism.
-Also during this time, Ra's, his uncle, and Huwe, the son who freed Ra's from the Sultan's initial execution are all using the Lazarus Pits to prolong their lives until an incident in London.
-Ra's catches Huwe writing his own memoirs in their original Chinese language, of which Ra's has forbidden all records.
+As the world entered the modern age and industrialization began to cover much of the Earth, Ra's grew to despise the humans, whom he believed were destroying the world's natural beauty, thus setting him on a path of ecoterrorism.
+Also during this time, Ra's, his uncle, and Huwe, the son who freed Ra's from the sultan's initial execution, are all using the Lazarus Pits to prolong their lives until an incident in London.
+Ra's catches Huwe writing his own memoirs in their original Chinese language, despite Ra's having forbidden him to reveal the secret of their immortality.
 During a battle, Ra's kills Huwe and flees to a Lazarus Pit, which he uses.
 When he returns to their home in London, his uncle has vanished with the remnants of their historical records.

 Over time, he becomes a master of many forms of combat, notably fencing.
-He also builds up vast wealth and creates The Demon, a huge international organization.
+He also builds up vast wealth and creates the Demon, a huge international organization.
 According to Justice League of America (1st series) #94:

 The League of Assassins, one of the many smaller organizations making up The Demon, is thus sometimes called "The Demon's Fang" or "Demonfang".